 - Monitoring cost trends and benchmarking of key processes

-Effectiveness is an external measure of performance and indicates how well an Process fulfills the demands of various stakeholders.
+Effectiveness is an external measure of performance and indicates how well a Process fulfills the demands of various stakeholders.
 Simply put, it is “doing the right things.”
 For example, in educational institutions, effectiveness is measured by teaching students what they need to know.
 Managers need to make sure that the services or products meet customers’ expectations.
 When analyzing a company’s processes, effectiveness takes precedence over efficiency.
-Effectiveness of a process is the measure of how relevant the output is to the desired objective.
+The effectiveness of a process is the measure of how relevant the output is to the desired objective.
 A truly effective process will make customers happy by providing everything right.
-That is, the right results at the right place time and cost.
+That is the right results at the right place time, and cost.
 Hence, measure process effectiveness from the customers’ goal point of view.

-Efficiency is an internal measure of performance for process that shows how well the process converts inputs into outputs.
+Efficiency is an internal measure of performance for a process that shows how well the process converts inputs into outputs.
 The more the ratio of outputs to inputs approaches 100 percent, the better the efficiency of the process will be.
-In simple terms, it is “doing things right” and comes from proper harnessing of time, cost and efforts.
-For example, an employee can improve efficiency by developing a daily work schedule, avoiding personal phone calls and preventing distractions.
+In simple terms, it is “doing things right” and comes from the proper harnessing of time, cost, and effort.
+For example, an employee can improve efficiency by developing a daily work schedule, avoiding personal phone calls, and preventing distractions.
 Process efficiency, on the other hand, acts as a vital factor in determining productivity.
 It is a measurable concept.
 Essentially it is the ratio of ‘useful output to total input’.
 Hence it requires resource optimization (mainly cost and time) along with maximum waste reduction.
-To understand process efficiency we need to measure process time, cost and effort needs.
+To understand process efficiency we need to measure process time, cost, and effort needs.

 Measuring Process effectiveness and efficiency

-The starting point involves detailed process mapping and creating the block diagram for the said process after discussing in detail with the operations teams and floor walk through.
-The block diagram is then fine tuned to mark the boundaries thus freezing the beginning point and the ending point of the chosen process.
+The starting point involves detailed process mapping and creating the block diagram for the said process after discussing in detail with the operations teams and floor walk-through.
+The block diagram is then fine-tuned to mark the boundaries thus freezing the beginning point and the ending point of the chosen process.
 Further planning involves marking the source of inputs that go into the said process, identifying the input source as well as the output customers at intermediate and final stages of the process.
 Detailed examination of the data that is received as input, the data or deliverable that is required to be sent as output from the process would have to be done to ensure every possible detail is captured.
-At this point it becomes necessary to examine the input and output data accuracy, errors, frequency and standardization of the data as well as to record the customer expectations from the process.
-Once entire process mapping and overview has been completed and defined, the next logical step would be to tabulate the measurements and targets for the overall process.
+At this point, it becomes necessary to examine the input and output data accuracy, errors, frequency, and standardization of the data as well as to record the customer expectations from the process.
+Once the entire process mapping and overview has been completed and defined, the next logical step would be to tabulate the measurements and targets for the overall process.

 - Process Effectiveness Measurement

 Effectiveness of a process refers to the usefulness of the process output in relation to the expectations and needs of the Customer.
-The effectiveness of the process lies in being able to provide the desired output as needed by the Customer at the right time, right way and at the right place and more importantly at the right cost too.
+The effectiveness of the process lies in being able to provide the desired output as needed by the Customer at the right time, the right way, and at the right place, and more importantly at the right cost too.
 The process of setting up process effectiveness measurement begins with outlining the complete Customer expectations and needs detail.
 These expectations would then be converted into measurable targets and expectations.
-Lastly the data collection and measurement methods would need to be outlined.
+Lastly, the data collection and measurement methods would need to be outlined.
 It helps to elaborate a little more on the process effectiveness measurement and the attributes that are used as measurements.
-In most cases it is generally seen that the Customer expectations and requirements are not defined clearly with specifications in terms of the delivery format, frequency and so on.
-In addition, the customer’s expectation of error free service, customer experience and quality of service are not defined or understood well enough and are not quantified.
+In most cases, it is generally seen that the customer expectations and requirements are not defined clearly with specifications in terms of the delivery format, frequency, and so on.
+In addition, the customer’s expectation of error-free service, customer experience, and quality of service is not defined or understood well enough and is not quantified.
 Now is the time to examine the customer expectations in detail and establish the criteria for delivery of the said product or service in line with customer expectations.
 There are several criteria that are used to measure the process effectiveness specifically in relation to the Customer expectations.
-Some of the popular and useful criteria used in the product as well as service industry include – Product or Service Presentation, Timeliness of Delivery, Accuracy of Service, Reliability of Service or Product, Product usability, Product serviceability and Customer Service, Responsiveness etc. Once the criteria for measurement has been established and accepted, the next sequential step would be to formalize the measurement criteria and freeze the formats.
-Measurement criteria here would include usage of QC Inspection, Check Sheets, AQ Sampling formats to be used at the Customer end, Customer Inspection and Installation reports or feedback forms etc. Specific measurement criteria can be setup depending upon the specific business case.
+Some of the popular and useful criteria used in the product as well as service industry include – Product or Service Presentation, Timeliness of Delivery, Accuracy of Service, Reliability of Service or Product, Product usability, Product serviceability, and Customer Service, Responsiveness, etc. Once the criteria for measurement have been established and accepted, the next sequential step would be to formalize the measurement criteria and freeze the formats.
+Measurement criteria here would include the usage of QC Inspection, Check Sheets, AQ Sampling formats to be used at the Customer end, Customer Inspection and Installation reports or feedback forms, etc. Specific measurement criteria can be set up depending upon the specific business case.

 - Process Efficiency

 Efficient execution of the process is very important for very many reasons.
-In most cases the processes are normally found to contain inefficiencies built over a period of time.
-First and foremost every customer who is buying a Product or a Service expects efficiency of service.
-Depending upon the nature of business or the service, the process efficiency can be ascertained.
-Efficiency of service in a restaurant can be measured in terms of time taken from Order to Delivery of Food and in case of an Airline; the check in process efficiency could be of prime importance to gauge service efficiency.
+In most cases, the processes are normally found to contain inefficiencies built over a period of time.
+First and foremost every customer who is buying a product or a Service expects efficiency of service.
+Depending upon the nature of the business or the service, the process efficiency can be ascertained.
+The efficiency of service in a restaurant can be measured in terms of time taken from Order to Delivery of Food and in the case of an Airline; the check-in process efficiency could be of prime importance to gauge service efficiency.
 Take the case of Sales Order processing; the process efficiency would be of importance when it comes to the calculation of total time taken from the Order to delivery to the end customer.
-Process efficiency is not only important from the point of view of external customer alone.
-Internally too, process efficiency has a bearing on the operations cost as well.
-Internally the process efficiency can be measured using several criteria including but not limited to – Total processing time, Resource utilization per unit of output, Non Value Added Cost, Non Value Added Time, Cost of Quality etc. Measuring the process time at all stages throws up a lot of factors that are aiding or harming the process efficiency and thus provides ample information to be able to work on process control and improvement.
-Measurement of process time or cycle time will also throw up non value added time as well as activity which can be acted upon for correction.
-Furthermore, any deficiency in the training or skills of the workers and any delay or inefficiency from the related processes that are supposed to provide the inputs will also show up with the measurement of cycle time of the process.
-Efficiency of the process has a direct bearing on the Customer expectation and the promise to the Customer as well as to the overall operational cost.
-Therefore putting in process efficiency measurements in place will help bring out the areas and factors that are needed to be controlled, managed, changed and altered in the process of improving the said process.
+Process efficiency is not only important from the point of view of the external customers alone.
+Internally too, process efficiency has a bearing on the cost of the operations as well.
+Internally the process efficiency can be measured using several criteria including but not limited to – Total processing time, Resource utilization per unit of output, Non-Value Added Cost, Non-Value Added Time, Cost of Quality, etc. Measuring the processing time at all stages throws up a lot of factors that are aiding or harming the process efficiency and thus provides ample information to be able to work on process control and improvement.
+Measurement of process time or cycle time will also throw up non-value-added time as well as activity that can be acted upon for correction.
+Furthermore, any deficiency in the training or skills of the workers and any delay or inefficiency from the related processes that are supposed to provide the inputs will also show up with the measurement of the cycle time of the process.
+The efficiency of the process has a direct bearing on the Customer’s expectation and the promise to the Customer as well as to the overall operational cost.
+Therefore putting process efficiency measurements in place will help bring out the areas and factors that are needed to be controlled, managed, changed, and altered in the process of improving the said process.